Losing Weight To Combat Diabetes

 For someone that is 200 pounds, that’s just 10-15 pounds.
 Losing this amount will help prevent prediabetes from turning into Type 2 diabetes.

-Weight loss can be achieved through exercise and healthy eating before getting on a medication to treat prediabetes.
 Healthy eating includes eating fiber rich foods and fruit, counting carbohydrates, and choosing foods low on the glycemic index.
 To control your blood sugar, make sure you spread your meal times throughout the day.
 Eat three to five small meals per day with filling snacks in between.

 Choosing the Right Foods